Learning to Learn

 It consists of a small set of values, principles, and practices (originally twelve, now thirteen by some counts).
 Initially, teams were coached to apply all practices (or it wasn’t XP).
 As its use expanded well beyond the community that developed it, today the advice is typically to start with the small core of practices (test-driven development, pair programming, refactoring, and simple design), then add other practices as proficiency and learning are developed.
-A number of the underlying values, principles, practices are transferable beyond the IT and software development context and can provide significant and similar benefits.
+However, a number of the underlying values, principles, practices are transferable beyond the IT and software development context and can provide significant and similar “lean thinking like” benefits.

 My professional background